 This data will help your team identify what will lead to sales advancement and success.
 It will also help your sales team increase performance by providing the most relevant content to prospects at the right moment.

-However, you still need to reach your buyers where they are online.
+However, you still need to reach your buyers by marketing your business online where they are.
 There are many more digital touchpoints in the buyer’s experience today.
 The linear customer journey does not exist anymore.
 A potential customer will interact with your brand up to a dozen times before they actually become a buyer.
 Despite your efforts to push them further down the funnel, they won’t advance until they are ready to advance.
 So, you have to ensure that every time they come across your brand that each interaction is meaningful and they leave it with a positive impression.

 Segment your data.
 Break it down by industry, company size, or any meaningful way to differentiate between customers.
 Or, you could follow the typical four types of segmentation such as geographical, demographic, psychological, and behavioral.
 This will allow your sales teams to have a more complete understanding of who they’re targeting.
 Knowing their wants, their needs, and their pain points can give your sales reps a boost and get more deals closed.
 Plus, it adds a bit of a human touch when trying to sell.
 If you can propose your product as the solution to your prospect’s problem, you’ve practically got your foot in the door.